lobaro/FreeRTOS-rust/README.md

 }

 ```
-The correct port is automatically detected.
+The correct port is automatically detected (WIP!).

+## Examples
+To get started there are examples in [freertos-rust-examples](freertos-rust-examples/README.md)

-## Structure
+## Modules
 * To build a project using this create see [freertos-cargo-build](freertos-cargo-build/README.md)
 * The runtime dependency for you FreeRTOS Rust application will be [freertos-rust](freertos-rust/README.md)
-* To get started there are examples in [freertos-rust-examples](freertos-rust-examples/README.md)